vintageyj/CZ4034-Information-Retrieval/README.md

 2. final_codes:

-sentimental-analysis-on-eval-data.ipynb - the codes used to perform ABSA, VADER on the evaluation dataset
+sentimental-analysis-on-eval-data.ipynb - the codes used to perform ABSA, VADER on the evaluation dataset *Note the path to the evaluation dataset has to be changed accordingly

-sentimental-analysis-on-full-data.ipynb - the codes used to perform ABSA, VADER on the full dataset
+sentimental-analysis-on-full-data.ipynb - the codes used to perform ABSA, VADER on the full dataset *Note the path to the full dataset has to be changed accordingly

 3. final_results: